NRC Program — Updated June 2026

 Training models, building AI infrastructure, or deploying at scale

-AI Assist launched with $100M over 5 years, initiated 250+ projects in year one.
+AI Assist supports SMEs building and deploying generative AI and deep learning solutions.
 It funds genuine AI development or significant AI integration — not off-the-shelf tool use.
 If you're fine-tuning LLMs, building novel model architectures, or deploying AI in regulated industries (healthcare, finance), this stream is built for you.

 Fit: Strong.
 Note: AI features bolted onto non-AI products rarely qualify.